 Forget about the country’s bleak and gruesome past, savvy travelers have come to realize that Poland offers not just a rich history, but also stunning scenery and cool cities coupled with awesome activities.

 When visiting Poland, it is certainly best to start with its biggest and the capital city of Warsaw.
-This 400-year-old city and its people has seen it all!
-During the WWII, Warsaw has suffered greatly and it was almost completely destroyed.
+This 400-year-old city and its people have seen it all!
+During WWII, Warsaw has suffered greatly and it was almost completely destroyed.
 Now, less than a century later, it has become arguably one of Europe’s best cities to visit!